MrEdinLaw/TwitterToReddit-Bot/README.md

 for reddit API

 # Known bugs

-* None for now please open a issue if any appear
+* Please open a issue if any appear

+* Retweet text gets cut off.

+# ToDo
+* Create a way to add multiple twitter accounts